dotnet/roslyn/docs/features/patterns.md

 >*recursive-pattern*:
 &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;*type* `(` *subpattern-list*<sub>opt</sub> `)`

-Given a match of an expression *e* to the pattern *type* `(` *subpattern-list*<sub>opt</sub> `)`, a method is selected by searching in *type* for accessible declarations of `operator is` and selecting one among them using *match operator overload resolution* (see §[5.5.1](#5.5.1)).
-It is a compile-time error if the expression *e* is not *pattern compatible* (see §[5.1](#5.1)) with the type of the first argument of the selected operator.
+Given a match of an expression *e* to the pattern *type* `(` *subpattern-list*<sub>opt</sub> `)`, a method is selected by searching in *type* for accessible declarations of `operator is` and selecting one among them using *match operator overload resolution*.
+It is a compile-time error if the expression *e* is not *pattern compatible* with the type of the first argument of the selected operator.

-If a suitable `operator is` exists, at runtime, the value of the expression is tested against the type of the first argument as in a type pattern.
+- If a suitable `operator is` exists, at runtime, the value of the expression is tested against the type of the first argument as in a type pattern.
 If this fails then the recursive pattern match fails and the result is `false`.
 If it succeeds, the operator is invoked with fresh compiler-generated variables to receive the `out` parameters.
-Each value that was received is matched against the corresponding *subpattern* (see §[5.5.1](#5.5.1)), and the match succeeds if all of these succeed.
+Each value that was received is matched against the corresponding *subpattern*, and the match succeeds if all of these succeed.
 The order in which subpatterns are matched is not specified, and a failed match may not match all subpatterns.

-If no suitable `operator is` was found, and *type* designates a type that was defined with a parameter list, the number of subpatterns must be the same as the number of parameters of the type.
+- If no suitable `operator is` was found, and *type* designates a type that was defined with a parameter list, the number of subpatterns must be the same as the number of parameters of the type.
 In that case the properties declared in the type's parameter list are read and matched against the subpatterns, as above.
+- Otherwise it is an error.

 If a *subpattern* has an *argument-name*, then every subsequent *subpattern* must have an *argument-name*.
+In this case each argument name must match a parameter name (of an overloaded `operator is` in the first bullet above, or of the type's parameter list in the second bullet).
+[Note: this needs to be made more precise.]

 #### Property Pattern